- Understand the different types of content marketing to create a cohesive content marketing strategy.

 Playing the long game with content marketing takes a lot of patience, but once you start to see traction, you’ll likely see compound results over the long-term.
 That can have a massive impact on your business.

-- Types of content marketing overview
+- The different types of content marketing

 - Long-term thinking, long term rewards